-I, acknowledge that I have carefully read and understood the contents of the Graduate Student Manual for the Materials Department (Edition Fall 2022).
-I understand my first point of con ntact for any questions regarding the Graduate Manual or the Materials Graduate Program is the Staff Graduate Advisor in the Materials Department, who may refer me to the Graduate Advisor in th ne Materials Department.
+I, acknowledge that I have carefully read and understood the contents of the Grad luate Student Manual for the Materials Department (Edition Fal 2023).
+I understand my first point of f contact for any questions regarding the Graduate Manual or the Materials Graduate Program is the Staff Graduate Advisor in the Materials Department, who may refer me to the Graduate Advisor in the Materials Department.
 Signature Date

-^{} The current Staff Graduate Advisor is Alexandria Huddleston
+^{} The current Staff Graduate Advisor is AJ Johnson

-^{} The current Graduate Advisor is Prof. Anton Van der Ven
+^{} The current Graduate Advisor is Prof. Daniel Gianola